zokam1411/milestone-project-3/README.md

 #### Color Scheme:

-The assumption for the application was simple: must look proffessional so the color selection is the key.
+The assumption for the application was simple: must look professional so the color selection is the key.

 #### Typography: